 So now they have the bad connections like they are were on really old long distance phone calls.
 And they pay large sums.
 Their phones are basically “rental” because they keep recycling for the newest ones, mostly by having a plan that pays for the phone (out of what they charge them per month).

-BrookFan about 10 years ago
+BrookFan over 10 years ago

 The first phone bill when our son had a new computer with a dial up connection was $600.00

-nickel_penny about 10 years ago
+nickel_penny over 10 years ago

 “Long distance”?
 “Extra charges”?
 What decade are you people living in?
 I pay a flat $25 a month (yes that includes tax) for unlimited talk/text/data with nationwide coverage.